dat-ecosystem-archive/docs/hyperdrive.md

 (1)000 <-- the final bit so this is parent. we have the next parent, 3
 ```

-So using this digest the person can easily figure out that they only need to send us one hash, `5` for us to verify block `0`.
+So using this digest the person can easily figure out that they only need to send us one hash, `5`, for us to verify block `0`.

 The bit vector `1` (only contains a single one) means that we already have all the hashes we need so just send us the block.

-These digests are very compatch in size, only `(log2(number-of-blocks) + 2) / 8` bytes needed in the worst case.
+These digests are very compact in size, only `(log2(number-of-blocks) + 2) / 8` bytes needed in the worst case.
 For example if you are sharing one trillion blocks of data the digest would be `(log2(1000000000000) + 2) / 8 ~= 6` bytes long.